Tag Archives: robertson

 Season 1

-We meet the Robertson family, and enjoy their taste in humor, innocence, family bonding, and running a multi-million dollar company.
-Some would say this is truly American values: Faith in God, Family and hard work while making sure life is to be enjoyed.
-Learning the back woods, how to live off the land while wearing a beard is what the show is all about.
-I wouldn’t call them rednecks, just good old boys sharing what they like to do best, including the family of Love and respect for others.
+We meet the Robertson family and enjoy their sense of humor, innocence, family bonding, and running a multi-million-dollar company.
+Some would say this is truly American: Faith in God, Family and hard work, while making sure life is to be enjoyed.
+Learning the back woods, how to live off the land while wearing a beard, is what the show is all about.
+I wouldn’t call them rednecks; just good old boys sharing what they do best, including a family of love and respect for others.
 Lessons are the topic of each episode.
 Not killing for the fun of it.
 Kill for what you need to eat, or donate it to your favorite charity for people who need the food.

 Season 2

-Keeping to the original storyline, these guys are not selling-out.
+Keeping to the original storyline, these guys are not selling out.
 Authenticity makes this show worth its weight in Duck Commander and the family of love and respect for each other.
-Phil Robertson (Papa Phil), the Dynasty Godfather, is one lucky dude because he is blessed with more charisma than feathers on a duck.
+Phil Robertson (Papa Phil), the Dynasty Godfather, is one lucky dude, blessed with more charisma than feathers on a duck.
 The whole dynasty is a joy to watch.
 We have Uncle Si, Willie, Jase, Jep, and Miss Kay, who is a great cook.
 Even the employees, such as Martin and Godwin, make the show hilarious.

 Season 3

 We know now, for sure, this show is funny.
 Yet, Duck Dynasty still manages to teach us how the environment can be used for survival.
-We are talking squirrels, frogs, and other mammals as well as oviparous (birds) species are edible and delicious.
+We are talking squirrels, frogs, and other mammals, as well as oviparous (birds) species, which are edible and delicious.
 However, continuity, folks who make sure the show is continuously correct, must have taken a break during this season.
-The gang blows up Si’s truck, yet the truck is seen in a couple of episodes later propelling some kind of device in the swamp.
-Not much charity and Christian moments in this season and I haven’t a clue why not.
+The gang blows up Si’s truck, yet it’s seen in a couple of episodes later, being used to propel a device into the swamp.
+Not much charity and Christian moments in this season, and I haven’t a clue why not.

 Season 4

 The family and employees are super happy.
-Phil Robertson shares his story of how he overcame tribulation and became a real individual.
+Phil Robertson shares his story of overcoming tribulation and becoming a real person.
 Papa Phil is grateful for women of essence, particularly his wife.
 He offers bighearted advice to his grandsons on finding the right woman, “When you’re talking…pain can come up on you real fast.”
-Miss Kay is the charming mother of the family, and a talented cook.
-She is a true individual, and has a unique connection with her rat terriers.
-Along comes her sons Willie, Jase, Si, Jep, and employees Martin and Godwin.
-Godwin is lucky to have some “ham samiches” and his funny voice sounds to me like a bear or a similar creature.
+Miss Kay is the family’s charming mother and a talented cook.
+She is a true individual and has a unique connection with her rat terriers.
+Along came her sons, Willie, Jase, Si, and Jep, and employees Martin and Godwin.
+Godwin is lucky to have some “ham sammiches,” and his funny voice sounds to me like a bear or a similar creature.
 We are also graced with Uncle Si dancing and “Tales and Wisdom from Duck Dynasty’s Favorite Uncle.”
 After viewing this season, I felt motivated to kick back and not worry about a thing.

 Season 5

 The show is now truly an original piece of work that is beyond anyone’s imagination.
-The finale is unique, where Jase and Missy’s astonishing, delightful little girl, Mia, born with a split in the roof of her mouth brought tears to our eyes.
-What she went through is an inspiration, as each Robertson is.
-After undergoing multiple surgeries with guts, faith, and family, she amazes anyone.
-Missy sings a song at the end that is pure magical if not angelic.
+The finale is unique, where Jase and Missy’s astonishing, delightful little girl, Mia, born with a split in the roof of her mouth, brought tears to our eyes.
+What she went through is an inspiration, as is each Robertson.
+After undergoing multiple surgeries with guts, faith, and family, she amazes everyone.
+Missy sings a song at the end that is pure magic, if not angelic.
 The whole season is heartening, nourishing, unconventional fun.
 Phil inspires us all with his “My Life and Legacy as the Duck Commander.”

 Season 6